Ciyfly/Argo/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --target value, -t value    Specify the entry point for testing --unheadless, --uh          Is the default interface disabled?
+   --target value, -t value       Specify the entry point for testing --targetsfile value, -f value  The specified target file list has each target separated by a new line, just like other tools we have used in the past
+   --unheadless, --uh             Is the default interface disabled?
 Specify 'uh' to enable the interface (default: false) --trace                        Whether to display the elements of operation after opening the interface (default: false) --slow value                   The default delay time for operating after enabling  (default: 1000) --username value, -u value     If logging in, the default username  (default: "argo") --password value, -p value     If logging in, the default password (default: "argo123") --email value                  If logging in, the default email (default: "argo@recar.com") --phone value                  If logging in, the default phone (default: "18888888888") --playback value               Support replay like headless YAML scripts --testplayback                 If opened, then directly end after executing the specified playback script (default: false) --proxy value                  Set up a proxy, for example, 127.0.0.1:3128 --tabcount value, -c value     The maximum number of tab pages that can be opened (default: 10) --tabtimeout value             Set the maximum running time for the tab, and close the tab if it exceeds the limit.
 The unit is in seconds (default: 180)
    --browsertimeout value         Set the maximum running time for the browser, and close the browser if it exceeds the limit.
 The unit is in seconds (default: 3600)
    --save value                   The default name for the saved result is 'target' without a file extension.
 For example, to save as 'test', use the command '--save test'
    --format value                 Result output format separated by commas, multiple formats can be output at one time, and the supported formats include txt, json, xlsx, and html (default: "txt,json")
    --debug                        Do you want to output debug information? (default: false) --help, -h                     show help
    --version, -v                  print the version

 ```